JetBrains/teamcity-documentation/topics/pull-requests.md

 ### JetBrains Space Merge Requests

-TeamCity processes [JetBrains Space](https://www.jetbrains.com/space/) merge requests similarly to how it processes pull requests in other hosting services.
+In case with [JetBrains Space](https://www.jetbrains.com/space/), this build feature monitors directly source branches in a source repository (forks are not supported).
+If more than one merge request is submitted from the same source branch at the moment of the build start, TeamCity will display all these requests in the build results.
+However, only commits from the open requests matching the filtering criteria will be displayed as _Changes_ of the build.

-This feature requires configuring a [connection to JetBrains Space](configuring-connections.md#jetbrains-space-connection).
+This feature requires a [connection to JetBrains Space](configuring-connections.md#jetbrains-space-connection).

-When configuring the feature, define the [branch filter](branch-filter.md) to monitor merge requests only on target branches that match the specified criteria.
+In the feature settings, you can define the [branch filter](branch-filter.md) to monitor merge requests only on target branches that match the specified criteria.
 If left blank, no filters will apply.

 ## Predefined build parameters for pull requests